 Foundations are required to include in all written communications, including electronic communications, their name and business address.
 Documents may be served on a foundation by leaving them at or posting them to the business address.

-- A copy of the current charter and regulations.
+- A copy of the current charter and regulations

-- A register of the names and addresses of the members of its council.
+- A register of the names and addresses of the members of its council

-- Records sufficient to show and explain its transactions.
+- Records sufficient to show and explain its transactions

-- Records to disclose with reasonable accuracy its financial position.
+- Records to disclose with reasonable accuracy its financial position

-- A register of the names and addresses of all the persons who have endowed the foundation.
+- A register of the names and addresses of all the persons who have endowed the foundation

-It is clearly the intention of these provisions to impose responsibility upon the qualified member of the council (whose premises will be the business address of a foundation) to ensure that these records are maintained.
-The Codes of Practice for Trust Company Business published by the Jersey Financial Service Commission will apply to the retention of such records.
+It is clearly the intention of these provisions to impose responsibility upon the qualified member of the council (whose premises is the business address of a foundation) to ensure that these records are maintained.
+The Codes of Practice for Trust Company Business published by the Jersey Financial Services Commission will then apply to the retention of such records.
 It is worth noting that the Law does not contain any requirement for formal accounts of a foundation to be prepared at any given interval, although as a matter of good practice it is anticipated that the qualified member will arrange for most foundations to prepare annual accounts.